 To be awarded the Ph.D. degree, the student must have at least a B average (minimum GPA of 3.0) for all credits in the program of study.
+Only credit hours obtained with a letter grade of "C" or higher, or an "S" grade for the limited number of classes offered on a satisfactory or unsatisfactory basis, will fulfill degree requirements.
 In addition, the student must be admitted to doctoral candidacy and pursue an original research problem.
 The research must be completed and the dissertation written and successfully defended in public before the Ph.D. degree is conferred.